EL-BID/CACAO/README.md

 1. Install, configure and start a node of ElasticSearch (version 7.14.1) locally.
 At least one node should be enough.

-2. Install, configure and start a kafka server locally.
-Download the docker-compose.yml from https://raw.githubusercontent.com/confluentinc/cp-all-in-one/6.2.0-post/cp-all-in-one/docker-compose.yml and run docker-compose up -d

-3. Compile/build the ***CACAO Web project*** .
+2. Compile/build the ***CACAO Web project*** .
 If you are using an IDE such as Eclipse, the automatic build should be enough.

-4. Run the application using developer application properties, referring to the property file using command line arguments.
+3. Run the application using developer application properties, referring to the property file using command line arguments.
 You may use the internal file 'dev.properties' like this:

 > --spring.config.additional-location=classpath:dev.properties

-5. Access the front page using your browser.
+4. Access the front page using your browser.
 Confirm/bypass the security warning related to the unsafe self-signed certificate being used with the developer configuration.

 > https://127.0.0.1:8888/

-6. For a initial empty database, use the following login credentials:
+5. For a initial empty database, use the following login credentials:

 > Login: admin@admin
 >